 Deposits and monthly repayments are what concern first-time buyers the most because both are seen as real-time cash outlays.
-With monthly repayments though, the ambiguity of flexible instalments allow for some freedom.
+With monthly repayments, though, the ambiguity of flexible instalments allows for some freedom.

 Let’s take a look at financing margins in today’s market: